Title: Just a Glimpse!

 I. A Glorious Mountaintop Experience (2-8)

-ill.: The prophet Isaiah’s ministry spanned many decades and 4 kings.
+ill.: Do you remember King Hezekiah?
+The prophet Isaiah’s ministry spanned many decades and 4 kings.
 The last was Hezekiah.
-I was reading up on Hezekiah and read that he broke in pieces the bronze serpent that Moses had made, for until those days the people of Israel had made offerings to it (it was called Nehushtan; 2 Kings 18.4).
+Hezekiah is the king who broke in pieces the bronze serpent that Moses had made, for until those days the people of Israel had made offerings to it (it was called Nehushtan; 2 Kings 18.4).
 I thought that was so wise on Hezekiah’s part!
 It’s funny how we as humans make idols out of religious relics!
 Traveling to Israel and seeing how people acted at the sites in Jerusalem is heartbreaking.
 Hezekiah was so moved by the people’s idolatry toward something incredible, he destroyed it.

 Look at what takes place: rd v 2;

-- He was transfigured; I love that Peter and John were eyewitnesses to this; James was the 1st to die of the disciples – so he didn’t really get a chance to write a gospel for us; But Peter and John lived long enough to pass some things on; John records this event in his gospel and Peter writes a personal testimony of this in his 2nd letter, 1st chapter: 16 For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
+- He was transfigured; I love that Peter and John has left for us their writings on this event; James was the 1st to die of the disciples – so he didn’t really get a chance to write a gospel for us; But Peter and John lived long enough to pass some things on; John records this event in his gospel and Peter writes a personal testimony of this in his 2nd letter, 1st chapter: 16 For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
 17 For when he received honor and glory from God the Father, and the voice was borne to him by the Majestic Glory, “This is my beloved Son, with whom I am well pleased,” 18 we ourselves heard this very voice borne from heaven, for we were with him on the holy mountain.
 He speaks of Christ’s Majesty and of the voice they heard from the cloud.
-He says they were eye-witnesses!
+He says they were eyewitnesses!
 He is transformed, transfigured; rd v 3; his transformation is really indescribable; he is saying it is like nothing he has ever seen before; 2nd, Jesus converses…

 - He conversed with Elijah and Moses; rd v 4; what are we to gather from this bit of information?
 Why these two?
 Let me be honest and say: I don’t know.
 However, I have some thoughts…